th3w1zard1/mcp-hfspace/README.md

 ## Installation

-Recommend installation is using either mcp-get or Smithery - instructions below.
+Recommend installation is using either mcp-get.

 ### Using mcp-get